www.scantips.com

 Your user manual for the flash should contain a Guide Number chart (a sample chart is below).
 The GN chart shows various GN for each zoom setting and each power level setting.
 The initial GN entered here must be that Full Power GN for the zoom setting that you will use.
 But then you can also specify any new ISO change that you will use.

-A Biggie: Shutter speed does not affect flash exposure (which is a relatively instantaneous duration), but shutter speed (with flash) cannot be faster than the camera shutter's Maximum Sync Speed (sync for shutter to be open for the flash occurrence, typically around 1/200 second maximum).
+A Biggie: Shutter speed does not affect flash exposure (which is a relatively instantaneous duration), but shutter speed (with flash) cannot be set faster than the camera shutter's Maximum Sync Speed (sync for shutter to be open for the flash occurrence, typically around 1/200 second maximum).

 Guide Number Calculator